OpertusMundi/ingest/README.md

 ## Description

 The purpose of this package is to deploy a micro-service which ingests a KML or ShapeFile into a PostGIS capable PostgreSQL database and publish an associated layer to GeoServer.
-The service is built on *flask* and *sqlite*, GeoPandas and GeoAlchemy are used for the database ingestion and pyCurl to communicate with GeoServer REST API.
+The service is built on *flask* and *SQLAlchemy*, GeoPandas and GeoAlchemy are used for the database ingestion and pyCurl to communicate with GeoServer REST API.

 ## Installation

 The package requires at least Python 3.7.
-First, install *sqlite* and *pyculr*, e.g. for Debian:
+First, install and *pyculr*, e.g. for Debian:
 ```
-apt-get install sqlite3 python3-pycurl
+apt-get install python3-pycurl
 ```
 To install with **pip**:
 ```
 pip install git+https://github.com/OpertusMundi/ingest.git
 ```
-Initialize sqlite database by running:
+Initialize database by running:
 ```
 flask init-db
 ```